 What Is a Mold Allergy?

-Mold and mildew are fungi, organisms that live to decompose and absorb the organic material.
-Spores, which can be viewed as “seeds”, travel through the air.
+Mold and mildew are fungi organisms that live to decompose and absorb the organic material.
+Spores, which can be viewed as “seeds”, traveling through the air.
 Some spores spread in dry, windy weather.
 Others spread with the fog or dew when humidity is high.

-Allergic symptoms from fungus spores are most common from July to early fall.
-Allergic reactions can occur year round, though, as fungi grow in many places, both indoors and outside, which is similar to pet allergies.
+Symptoms of fungal spore allergies are most prevalent between early summer and early fall.
+Allergic reactions to mold can occur year round.
+Fungi grow in many places, both indoors and outside, and have many of the same symptoms to pet allergies.

-Only a few dozen molds actually cause allergic reactions.
+There are a few dozen molds that actually cause allergic reactions in humans.